 One of the most common ethics actions is recusal from a particular matter.
 However, because you are entering a senior position and your participation in matters may be required, it may be necessary for you to take other actions to remedy the potential conflict of interest.
-Those actions are outlined on the following page.
+Those actions are outlined below.